 Rosa: Why would they put a pistol to your head?
 The whole world knows Bombolini’s brains are in his ass.

-Bombolini devises a plan to hide a million bottles before the German’s arrive, offer them the remainder and hope that they go on their merry way.
-A good plan that almost works when the Germans, led by the educated and refined Captain von Prum (Hardy Krüger), arrive; but a ledger is discovered and Prum knows he is shy 1 million bottles.
+Bombolini devises a plan to hide a million bottles before the German’s arrive, offer them the remainder, and hope that they go on their merry way.
+A good plan almost works when the Germans, led by the educated and refined Captain von Prum (Hardy Krüger), arrive, but a ledger is discovered, and Prum knows he is shy 1 million bottles.

 The wine isn’t the only thing keeping Prum in Santa Vittoria, for he has eyes for a local woman, Caterina (Virna Lisi), who is married to a resistance fighter in hiding.
 But that love story is secondary to the political struggle between Bombolini and Prum, which isn’t as much about wine as it is about submission and control.
 Much like Claude Rains’s Capt.
 Louis Renault in Casablanca, Prum is a reluctant Nazi, one who is more interested in proper dress and manners than he is in crushing the world under the heel of the Reich.
-Had this movie been made in another decade, Prum would have been much more ruthless and left a trail of devastation is his wake — and possibly played by Klaus Kinski in his prime — but The Secret of Santa Vittoria is not that movie.
+Had this movie been made in another decade, Prum would have been much more ruthless and left a trail of devastation in his wake—and possibly played by Klaus Kinski in his prime—but The Secret of Santa Vittoria is not that movie.
 This is a large Hollywood production, shot on location in Italy, with Kramer using vast vistas to capture the beauty of place and space.

-That sense of place and space wasn’t just a hallmark of The Secret of Santa Vittoria; it was the common cinema going experience of the time.
-Much is lost in the translation from the silver screen to the single screen, but the one thing that can never be lost — in any translation, either visual or linguistic — is the performance of Anthony Quinn.
-A titan from day one with the face to match, Quinn is the perfect choice for town drunk, mayor and savior all in one.
-When Bombolini offers a bottle of wine to the Prum saying that, “Where this one came from, we have a million more,” Quinn’s eyes twinkle.
+That sense of place and space wasn’t just a hallmark of The Secret of Santa Vittoria; it was the common cinema-going experience of the time.
+Much is lost in the translation from the silver screen to the single screen, but the one thing that can never be lost—in any translation, either visual or linguistic—is the performance of Anthony Quinn.
+A titan from day one with the face to match, Quinn is the perfect choice for town drunk, mayor, and savior all in one.
+When Bombolini offers a bottle of wine to the Prum, saying, “Where this one came from, we have a million more,” Quinn’s eyes twinkle.
 How lucky we are that the cameras were there to record that.